vecnatechnologies/clydepm/README.rst

     mkdir my-application
     cd my-package

 2. Initialize a new clyde application project::

     clyde init application

 3. Notice the created directory structure.
-There is now a src, include, private_include and config.yaml
+There is now a src, include and config.yaml

 4. Make a new c file src/hello.c, for example::